 In the above code, the

 item.equipment object.
-Instead of listing all the properties available in each object in this post, I recommend checking the OSRSBox Database project page which has a table of all the properties available.
+Instead of listing all the properties available in each object in this post, I recommend checking the OSRSBox Database project page on PyPi which has a table of all the properties available.
 However, as a simple example, you can fetch the melee strength bonus of an equipable item using the code below:

 The previous sections discussed the technical details of how to use the Python API for the OSRSBox item database.
 This section provides a couple of small examples of some useful scripts to give you more of an idea about how to use the database contents in a useful manner.